Skip to content

 • server-side per-room bearer-token authorization

-• auth.tokens[].agents as a generic sender authorization rule
+• auth.tokens[].agents as a per-room or remote-origin sender authorization rule